Shawn Hatosy

-Shawn Wayne Hatosy (born December 29, 1975) is an American film and television actor and director.
-He is best known for his roles in the films In & Out (1997), The Faculty (1998), Outside Providence, Anywhere but Here (both 1999), The Cooler (2003), and Alpha Dog (2006).
+Shawn Wayne Hatosy (/hætəsi/ HAT-ə-see; born December 29, 1975) is an American actor and director.
+He is best known for his roles in the films In & Out (1997), The Faculty (1998), Outside Providence, Anywhere but Here (both 1999), The Cooler (2003), Alpha Dog (2006), and Ready or Not 2: Here I Come (2026).

-He is also well known for his collaboration with television producer John Wells with roles as Detective Sammy Bryant on the TNT crime drama series Southland (2009–2013), Andrew "Pope" Cody in the TNT crime drama series Animal Kingdom (2016–2022), and Dr. Jack Abbot in The Pitt (2025–present) for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+He is also well known for his collaboration with longtime television producer and partner John Wells with roles as Detective Sammy Bryant on TNT crime drama series Southland (2009–2013), Andrew "Pope" Cody in TNT crime drama series Animal Kingdom (2016–2022), and Dr. Jack Abbot in HBO Max medical drama series The Pitt (2025–present).
+For his acting in the Pitt, he won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series in 2025 and received a nomination for Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2026.

 Early life and education

-Shawn Hatosy was born in Ijamsville, Maryland, to Carol Ann (née Owens), a loan officer; and Wayne Thomas Hatosy.
-He has Hungarian and Irish ancestry.
-He was raised in the Loch Haven neighborhood of Ijamsville.
-Hatosy attended New Market Middle School and graduated from Linganore High School in 1994.
+Shawn Hatosy was born in Frederick, Maryland, to Carole, a loan officer, and Wayne Hatosy, a graphic designer.
+His sister Tonya Hatosy-Stier is well-known in Frederick for her philantrophic work.
+Hatosy is of Hungarian and Irish ancestry, and he describes himself as working class.

+Hatosy grew up in Green Valley, attending New Market Middle School and Linganore High School, where he graduated in 1994.
+He began to perform in school plays from the age of 10, and, as a teenager, he was also interested in musicals and community theater.
+His has also cited his high school drama teacher Carl Freundel as an early creative inspiration to him.
+He decided to pursue his acting professionally following one semester of community college.